Invariant Aggregator for Defending against Federated Backdoor Attacks: Method

+Our defense then multiplies the mask $m$ with the aggregated gradient $\tilde{\bm{g}}$ element-wise, setting the inconsistent dimension to zero to avoid benefiting few malicious clients.
+Since the AND-mask focuses on the gradient direction, its effectiveness does not diminish due to the flatness of the landscape, which only affects the gradient magnitudes.
+For a consistent dimension, we call the majority gradient direction ``invariant direction''.
+However, if we naively average the gradient elements in consistent dimensions, malicious clients could use outliers to mislead the averaging result away from the invariant direction.

-To complement the AND-mask, our defense broadcasts the trimmed-mean estimator to each gradient dimension.
-The trimmed-mean estimator alleviates the outlier issue by removing the subset of largest and smallest elements before computing the mean.
+\paragraph{Trimmed-mean.} To complement the AND-mask and ensure that the aggregation result does follow invariant directions in consistent dimensions, our defense broadcasts the trimmed-mean estimator to each gradient dimension.
+The trimmed-mean estimator alleviates the outlier issue by removing the subset of the largest and smallest elements before computing the mean.
 The largest and smallest elements appear on the two tails of a sorted sequence.
 Next, we define order statistics and the trimmed mean estimator.

 \begin{definition} (Order Statistics) \citep{10.1007/978-3-030-46147-8_13} By sorting the scalar sequence $\{x_i: i \in \{1, ..., N\}, x_i \in \mathbb{R}\}$, we get $x_{1:N} \leq x_{2:N} \leq ... \leq x_{N:N}$, where $x_{i:N}$ is the $i^{\mathrm{th}}$ smallest element in $\{x_i: i \in \{1, ..., N\}\}$. \end{definition}